Physical Quantities v1.0.0

 Three-dimensional Euclidean position vector.
 Contains three components in Cartesian coordinates: x,...

-Definition: Position.hpp:50
+Definition Position.hpp:50

 static constexpr Position< NumericType > Zero()